 This other one is a close up that shows the six main spots: Cloudbreak, Tavi Rights, Restaurants, Pools, Namotu Lefts, Wilkes, all at a short boat ride distance from each other.
 When the tide starts changing, the current in the channels can get pretty strong.
 This morning, just after the low tide the water started rushing in from out on the open ocean towards the inside (towards my hotel, to be extra clear) and no matter which of the breaks you chose, it was a constant paddle just to stay in position and an even harder paddle back to the peak after a ride.

-Back to the story, my other four boat mates chose to surf Wilkes, a pretty hard core right with two peaks (one more consistent deep one and one less consistent wide one) a very shallow inside.
+Back to the story, my other four boat mates chose to surf Wilkes, a pretty hard core right with two peaks (one more consistent deep one and one less consistent wide one) and a very shallow inside.
 I know it can get excellent, but it's by far my least favorite wave of the six.
 Actually, I should say of the five, since I've never surfed Tavi Rights, as it's very seldom good/big enough.

 Namotu Left instead is the softest of the bunch and you can surf it at all tides, without feeling like you're going to die if you blow a takeoff.
 It does get sizey though and it's often bumpy when the trades are blowing even just lightly.
 This morning it was dreamy glassy instead and a head and a half to occasionally double at the takeoff.
 Really fun, but I only managed to catch three waves before needing a mandatory rest from the incessant paddling.
 I held on one of the anchor buoys and I could feel the current flowing like a river.
 As I was doing that, the four Wilketeers came back and I learned that their session went pretty bad: mostly paddling, getting caught inside and very few waves.

-Off to the second session, and after a quick second Cloudbreak check (forget it, even bigger than before), we quickly stopped at Tavi Rights.
+Off to the second session, and after a quick second Cloudbreak check (forget it, even bigger than before), we quickly stopped at Tavi Rights (below).
 Some guys out, but don't get fooled by the inside barrel, as you would never make the section in front of it if you were that deep.
-The guy way down the line is in the right spot for the takeoff and he could just do one turn after that.
+The guy paddling way down the line is in the right spot for the takeoff and he could just do one turn after that.
 We quickly decided to go check Restaurants.

 This other one could fill in a turn in before getting his share of shade.